sogno-platform/datafev/README.md

 <img src="https://fein-aachen.org/img/logos/pycity_scheduling.png" width="150"/>

-# pycity_scheduling
+# datafev

-Python package pycity_scheduling is a framework for the effective development, testing, and assessment of optimization-based power scheduling algorithms for local multi-energy systems in city districts.
+Python package datafev is a framework for the development, testing, and assessment of managemant algorithms for EV charging scenarios.
+The framework allows to develop scenario-oriented management strategies.
+It includes a portfolio of optimization- and rule-based algorithms to coordinate charging and routing operations in clustered charging systems.
+Furthermore, it provides statistical scenario generation tool to create EV fleet demand profiles.
-The framework primarily targets the elaboration of coordination concepts that can efficiently solve the power dispatch problem on the city district level.
 Its target users are researchers in the field of smart grid applications and the deployment of operational flexibility for local energy systems.